bonfus/muesr/docs/Usage.rst

 To see their meaning follow the links.

-The utility functions are mainly intended for interactive usage and report problems by printing messages on the screen.
+N.B.: the utility functions are mainly intended for interactive usage and therefore report problems by printing error messages on the screen.
+Exceptions are only raised in core components.

 Saving and loading sample details to/from file